auerswal/pubcloud2020/ex4-infra/README.md

 unless the VPC does not have a Main route table, or the Main route table does not point to an Internet Gateway.

+The subnet model behind this exercise seems to be based on a VPC without Internet access in the Main route table.
+Thus any subnet of this VPC is private by default and needs to be explicitly configured for Internet access.

-Many route tables can be created and attached to different VPC objects, thus allowing for some kind of *Policy Based Routing*.
+Many route tables can be created and attached to different objects inside a VPC, thus allowing for some kind of *Policy Based Routing*.
+The use of a special route table for Internet access is an instance of the Policy Based Routing idea.

 ### Elastic IP Address